Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Preliminaries and System Model

 \subsubsection{One-snapshot attack}

-The adversary is assumed to know the prior distribution $\phi(\mathbf{b}_j)$ of worker $w_j$'s true intent preference vector\footnote{We consider $\phi(\mathbf{b}_j)$ known to the adversary to model a worst-case inference capability.
-And $\phi(\mathbf{b}_j)$ can be estimated from historical participation statistics/public information/long-term observations.}\cite{cai2025towards}, and observes the perturbed intent report $\tilde{\mathbf{b}}_j$ produced by IPM (i.e., $f(\tilde{\mathbf{b}}_j\mid\mathbf{b}_j)$).
-Accordingly, the posterior distribution of the true intent vector is
+The adversary is assumed to know the prior distribution $\phi(\mathbf{b}_j)$ of worker $w_j$'s true intent vector\footnote{Following a conservative inference setting, we assume that $\phi(\mathbf{b}_j)$ is known to the adversary.
+In practice, such a prior can be estimated from historical participation statistics, public information, or long-term observations.}~\cite{cai2025towards}, and observes the perturbed intent report $\tilde{\mathbf{b}}_j$ generated by the IPM, i.e., $f(\tilde{\mathbf{b}}_j\mid\mathbf{b}_j)$.
+By Bayes' rule, the posterior distribution of the true intent vector is

-where $\mathbf{b}'_j$ is a dummy summation variable ranging over the feasible set $\mathcal{B}_j$, and the denominator normalizes the posterior (i.e., $\Pr(\tilde{\mathbf{b}}_j)$).
-Given the posterior, the adversary performs optimal inference by choosing an estimated $\hat{\mathbf{b}}_j$ that minimizes the expected inference error (eIE) as\cite{cai2025towards,shokri2012protecting}
+where $\mathbf{b}'_j$ is a dummy summation variable over the feasible set $\mathcal{B}_j$, and the denominator is the marginal probability $\Pr(\tilde{\mathbf{b}}_j)$ for normalization.
+Given the posterior, the adversary performs optimal inference by choosing an estimate $\hat{\mathbf{b}}_j$ that minimizes the expected inference error (eIE)~\cite{cai2025towards,shokri2012protecting}:

-To measure intent discrepancy, we adopt a task-level \emph{weighted Hamming distance} as the inference error metric:
+To measure the discrepancy between the inferred and true intent vectors, we adopt a task-level \emph{weighted Hamming distance} as the inference error metric:

 where $\omega_i$ denotes the sensitivity/importance weight of task $s_i$.
-We further define the adversary's {eIE} under one-snapshot observation as
+The adversary's eIE under one-snapshot observation is defined as

 where $\hat{\mathbf{b}}_j(\tilde{\mathbf{b}}_j)$ is the adversary's optimal estimator after observing $\tilde{\mathbf{b}}_j$.